MadeiraData/sql-clr-ics/README.md

 `[ @file_attachments = ] 'file_attachments'`

  Is a semicolon-delimited list of file names to attach to the e-mail message.
 Files in the list must be specified as absolute paths.
-The attachments list is of type **nvarchar(4000)**.
+The attachments list is of type **nvarchar(max)**.
 By default, Database Mail limits file attachments to 1 MB per file.

 `[ @location = ] 'location'`

  Is the location of the calendar meeting.
-The parameter is of type **nvarchar(4000)**, with a default of NULL.
+The parameter is of type **nvarchar(255)**, with a default of NULL.

 `[ @start_time_utc = ] 'start_time_utc'`